-- 3.39 Where the options to return to the redevelopment are unsuitable for the leaseholder, the council may offer them the opportunity to buy another property locally with an equity loan or on a shared equity basis.
-This option may be offered where leaseholders: - 3.39.1 Have a need to remain locally, due to the location of their employment, support networks, or for other factors considered reasonable, and - 3.39.2 Are unable to afford to buy another property outright of the same size and type, due to any difference in property prices.
+- 3.39 Where the options to return to the redevelopment are unsuitable for the leaseholder, the council will (where 3.39.1 and 3.39.2 applies) offer them the opportunity to buy another property locally with an equity loan or on a shared equity basis.
+This option will be offered where leaseholders: - 3.39.1 Have a need to remain locally, due to the location of their employment, support networks or for other factors considered reasonable, and - 3.39.2 Are unable to afford to buy another property outright of the same size and type, due to any difference in property prices.

-- 3.40 Where this option is agreed, leaseholders will be eligible where they agree to contribute to the purchase of the new property: - 3.40.1 The market value of the property being sold to the council (made up of any equity in the property plus the outstanding mortgage). - 3.40.2 The home loss payment. - 3.40.3 Any other capital/savings they want to put into the purchase although this is not required. - 3.41 Properties must be comparable i.e. be of the same size and type as the ones in which they have been living and cannot have a greater number of bedrooms than the leaseholder's existing property being acquired by the council. - 3.42 The offer could include a property from the council's (or its agents) social housing stock so could be an ex social housing property.
+- 3.40 Decisions about this option will be made on a case by case basis and where agreed, leaseholders will be eligible where they agree to contribute to the purchase of the new property: - 3.40.1 The market value of the property being sold to the council (made up of any equity in the property plus the outstanding mortgage). - 3.40.2 The home loss payment. - 3.40.3 Any other capital/savings they want to put into the purchase although this is not required. - 3.41 Properties must be comparable i.e. be of the same size and type as the ones in which they have been living and cannot have a greater number of bedrooms than the leaseholder's existing property being acquired by the council. - 3.42 The offer could include a property from the council's (or its agents) social housing stock so could be an ex social housing property.
 The terms of the purchase will mirror those set out in 3.17 (relating to shared equity and equity loans) as far as is possible, but it should be noted that the product offered to buy a replacement property could vary.
 Different providers can be subject to different rules and regulations when they are offering equity loans and shared equity.
 Leaseholders will receive full information about this if they want to pursue this option.